dmx-systems/dmx-zukunftswerk/README.md

 * Features:
     * New user profile dialog:
-        * Editable Display Name
+        * The user can edit her Display Name
-        * A checkbox whether to show her email address to other users
+        * The user controls whether to show her email address to other users by the means of a checkbox
-        * Initiate a password-reset
+        * The user can initiate a password-reset
     * Chat panel: show email-address of other users, if allowed by respective user
     * Canvas: documents can be downloaded
     * The Privacy policy text is now in place